doenersoldat/myself-in-react/README.md

 # reactts-vite-eslint-template

-A little template to create react app with:
+## A little template for fastly create react apps with folling features:

-- React with TypeScript
+- React
+  - using Typescript
+- Linters
+  - ESLint
+  - Stylelint
-- ESLint + prettier
+  - prettier
-  - Clean code is better code
 - Vite
   - (instead of create-react-app) -> 🚀🚀🚀
 - Dockerfile
-  - To build everything from scratch and create an docker image with Nginx as host call ```./docker/build.ps1```
+  - To build everything from scratch and create an docker image with Nginx as host call `./docker/build.ps1`

-Still missing:
+## Still missing:
-- Stylelint

 - A lightweight css framework (like https://watercss.kognise.dev/)
 - More useful docker image scripts

+## Usefull VSCode extensions

+- ESLint
+- Stylelint
+- Prettier